 However, there was a period when the people shifted to the east at the Ganges and to the west at Helmand (i.e., Western Saraswati; am I offering answers to where the Jats went and where they sought refuge?)
 Don’t get the illusion that the Avestani memory Harouiiti — Helmand was the “central” Rg-Vedic Saraswati, which was the earth’s navel.
 Earlier the researchers have already messed up with this information.

 Fish (matsya-avatāra) is more akin to be remebered from the flooding times either in the past or posterior to LGM times.
 We already noted via study of names Shutudri and Shatadru how the Naiwals, i.e., new channels emerged and overpopulated the Shutudri tributaries of which some fed the River Saraswati again till 13,000 BCE and metamorphosed into Shatadru ( river of hundred channels) known to Ramayana.

-Thus we can see that all these imageries points us to Upper Pleistocene & Paleolithic times which Rg vedic people were experiencing and indeed they were neither eating fish nor offering it to Gods.
+Thus, we can see that all these past imageries points us to Upper Pleistocene & Paleolithic times which Rg-Vedic people were experiencing and indeed they were neither eating fish nor offering it to Gods.
 It appears that meat was abundant compared to fishes.